 Don't let these numbers mislead you though—getting into B2G sales doesn't mean that you have to chase multi-billion dollar deals.
 There are literally government contracts that are just a few hundred bucks.
-So whatever you're selling, as long as it could help the a government agency work more efficiently, you could sell it, even if you're running a tiny operation.
+So whatever you're selling, as long as it could help a government agency work more efficiently, you could sell it, even if you're running a tiny operation.

-The government maintains a Contracting Opportunity Finder to small businesses find contracting opportunities with federal agencies.
+The government maintains a Contracting Opportunity Finder to find small businesses contracting opportunities with federal agencies.